 Because of the analytical nature of cryptography, it’s essential to start with an education in mathematics and computer sciences.
 If cryptography interests you, look for a part-time job where you can learn and work at the same time.
 Hands-on experience will support your education and give you valuable tools and resources you will need to work your way up through the ranks after you earn your Bachelor’s or Masters’ degree.
 If you really want to get into the depths of the topic, choosing to obtain your doctorate in computer sciences will give you the boost you need to advance your career to the highest level

 Cryptographer Job Outlook

-The job outlook for individuals who are interested in becoming a cryptographer is very good.
+The job outlook for cryptographers is very good.
 Professionals who specialize in cybersecurity will be in high demand as technology continues to move forward.
-With the right education and hands-on experience, a candidate who applies for a cryptographer position may be able to bypass the entry-level jobs and move into the intermediate level.
-Their ability to work within a highly structured and secure environment can provide them with a successful career if they remain dedicated to their goals and are willing to continue learning as technology advances.
+With the right education and experience, a new cryptographer may bypass entry-level jobs and move to the intermediate level.
+Their ability to work within a highly structured and secure environment can provide them with a successful career.
+But, they must be dedicated to their goals and learn as technology advances.

 How Much Do Cryptographers Make?

 Cryptographers, on average, make approximately $55 per hour.
 If they have a doctorate in computer sciences and several years of experience working within the industry, their yearly salaries can exceed $120,000 to $180,000 per year.
 Individuals who work in positions that involve protecting highly confidential information will normally earn higher salaries due to the fact that they must be extremely proficient at what they do.

 Individuals who earn these positions have proven themselves through hard work and also determination.
 When a person first enters the field they mainly work with existing codes and systems to find better ways to keep them secure.